memgraph/memgraph/docs/csv-import-tool/README.md

 The two main flags that are used to specify the input CSV files are `--nodes` and `--relationships`.
-Basic description of these flags is provided in the table and more detailed explainion can be found further down bellow.
+Basic description of these flags is provided in the table and more detailed explanation can be found further down bellow.

 | Flag                  | Description  |